DaveCaulfield/Zapp/README.md

 ### The scoreboard
 - The scoreboard displays the users score in crypto coins.
 - It is clearly visible as the user plays the game.
-- The score increments by 1000 coins when the user successfuuly zaps the UFO.
+- The score increments by 1000 coins when the user successfuly zaps the UFO.
 - The score decrements by 1000 coins if the user zaps an alien.
 - The use of crypto coins as a measure of score and the high numbers involved adds fun to the user experience.